-With nonprofit & private school administration distinctive competence, Michelle formed Hopson Consultancy, LLC in 2015 to expand her impact work with nonprofits and women-owned businesses.
+With nonprofit management & private school administration experience, Michelle formed Hopson Consultancy, LLC to expand her community impact work partnering with nonprofits and women-owned businesses throughout CT and NY.
 Michelle is proud to equip her clients with the actionable strategies, implementable methods, toolkits and blueprints necessary to bolster market value and achieve set goals for the benefit of the community.
-She helps her clients manage their own business transformation and growth through high-level and foundational business consulting, as well as culture shaping for the new world of work.

-Her book of business includes NY and CT community-based organizations, CT public and private schools, regional and international universities, and start-up to 1M revenue generating women-owned businesses throughout CT, NY, and RI.
+Her book of business includes nonprofits, community-based organizations, public and private schools, regional and international universities, venture-backed start-ups, and minority women-owned businesses throughout New England.
 Her practice was awarded a 2016-2017 Diversity in Business Champion under the direction of the Fairfield County Business Journal (CT) and the Westchester County Business Journal (NY) for Michelle’s socially conscious leadership, ongoing commitment to personal and professional development, and impact in business in CT and NY.
 Junior Achievement of New York, Inc. honored her as the Community Partner of the year in 2010.

 Michelle earned a bachelor’s degree in Legal and Policy Studies from Fordham University, where she also received an Executive Education Certificate from Fordham’s Gabelli School of Business and Graduate School of Social Service’s Center for Nonprofit Leaders.
-In 2015, she was selected to attend a Harvard Advanced Leadership Institute symposium for Harvard Fellows, established, and emerging leaders of regional non-profits, cause-advancing organizations, public and government organizations.
+In 2015, she was selected to attend a Harvard Advanced Leadership Initiative symposium for Harvard Fellows, established, and emerging leaders of regional non-profits, cause-advancing organizations, public and government organizations.
+She is currently a Certified Member of The Chief of Staff Association, an international professional body for Chiefs of Staff in leading corporations, governments, the military, and diplomatic corps.

 Her significant outcomes at El Puente included community-based linkages and partnerships that added programming breadth, depth, and inspiration to program participants.